OceanographyforEveryone/Niskin3D/README.md

 The Niskin bottle, a seemingly simple tube designed to take water samples at discrete depths, is one of the most important tools of oceanography.
 Coupled with a CTD, an array of Niskin bottles fit into a rosette provides everything an oceanographer needs to profile the ocean.
 Niskin bottles are neither cheap nor particularly easy to use.
 A commercial rosette requires a decent-sized winch to launch and recover, which means you need a vessel and a crew to deploy.
 For Rogue Ecologist and citizen scientists, getting a high-quality, discrete water sample is a perpetual challenge.
 With tools like the OpenROV and the soon-to-be-completed EcoDrone, we wanted a Niskin bottle that was light weight and capable of being mounted on both underwater robots and quadcopters with ease.

+###Current Status

+The Niskin3D was successfully tested in the field in both salt and freshwater to depths of 140m.
+We need more field testing to find the limits of the device.
+We also need scaled-up versions of the Niskin3D that can handle larger water volumes, this will require a scaling and redesign of the 3D printer files to accomodate a larger-bore sampling tube.

 ###Bill of Materials

 Almost all of the necessary parts can be found through Amazon.
 Visit our [Parts Depot](http://oceanographyforeveryone.com/depot.html) for the full list.